ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.md

 Using any TPU accelerator requires specifying `google.com/tpu` resource `limits` and `requests` in the container fields of your `RayCluster`'s
 `workerGroupSpecs`.
 This resource specifies the number of TPU chips for GKE to allocate each Pod.
 KubeRay v1.1.0 adds a `numOfHosts` field to the RayCluster custom resource, specifying the number of TPU hosts to create per worker group replica.
-For multi-host worker groups, replicas are treated as Pod slices rather than individual workers, with `numOfHosts` worker nodes being created per replica.
+For multi-host worker groups, Ray treats replicas as Pod slices rather than individual workers, and creates `numOfHosts` worker nodes per replica.
 Additionally, GKE uses `gke-tpu` node selectors to schedule TPU Pods on the node matching the desired TPU accelerator and topology.

 Below is a config snippet for a RayCluster worker group with 2 Ray TPU worker Pods, each scheduled on its own GKE v4 TPU node belonging to the same TPU Pod slice.